nathankassahun/CS50x-Quicktab/README.md

 ### Conclusion

 The CS50x QuickTab project is an innovative web application designed to assist CS50x students in their coursework.
-By exploring the codebase, you can gain a deeper understanding of its functionality and potentially contribute to its ongoing development.
+By exploring the codebase, you can better understand its functionality and potentially contribute to its ongoing development.
 Whether you're a CS50x student or a curious developer, this guide provides insight into how the application works and how you can get involved.
 Happy coding!

 ---

 Thanks to ChatGPT for writing this README.md!
-Not an Official tool developed by Harvard University, this is just a 13 year old's final project for the course!
+Not an Official tool developed by Harvard University, this is just a 13-year-old's final project for the course!